 Technology in the vending machine industry

 There are now vending machines that offer totally touchless technology that uses your smartphone as the digital interface to make your selection.
-Coca Cola recently adopted this technology with many other vendors set to follow suit.
-With the impact of COVD and the importance of hygiene, touchless technologies are becoming more and more popular.
+Coca-Cola recently adopted this technology with many other vendors set to follow suit.
+With the impact of COVID and the increased importance of hygiene, touchless technologies are becoming more and more popular.
 Take for example this Jura coffee machine where you can also order your coffee of choice through the app and then simply pick it up from the machine at your convenience.

 Technology is certainly disrupting the role of vending machines and of course, consumer behaviour is ever-changing as we crave better convenience, choice and products.
 Amazon Fresh stores are the perfect example of this disruption and can now be found all around London.
 They offer an entirely new and innovative way to shop and instead of a traditional checkout where payment is taken, you simply scan your Amazon app and go.